ivirshup/anndata-paper/paper.md

 # Abstract

 anndata is a Python package for handling annotated data matrices in memory and on disk.
-It is positioned between xarray and pandas by providing the minimal additional structure that enables storing data matrix annotations. anndata offers a broad range of computationally efficient features including, among others, sparse data support, lazy operations, and a PyTorch interface.
+It is positioned between pandas and xarray by providing structure that organizes data matrix annotations. anndata offers a broad range of computationally efficient features including, among others, sparse data support, lazy operations, and a PyTorch interface.